Care and Share

 People of All Colors and Cultures Together

-People of All Colors and Cultures Together (PACCT), meets on first Tuesdays at 7:00 PM in the Youth Wing.
+People of All Colors and Cultures Together (PACCT), meets on first Tuesdays at 7:00 PM in the Conference Room.
 We will continue our discussion on race relations, and diversity in our community and America.
 Please join us!

 Contact: Text Andrea at 919-348-9599